john-cd/rust_howto/bk/src/categories/development-tools/documentation/documentation.md

 Run `rustdoc src/lib.rs --crate-name <name>` or `cargo doc --open` to create a new directory, `doc` (or `target/doc` when using [cargo][p-cargo]), with a website inside.

-## Create module- or crate-level documentation {#module-or-crate-level-documentation}
+## Create Module- or Crate-level Documentation {#module-or-crate-level-documentation}

 Use `//!` at the top of the file (instead of `///`) for module-level documentation.